Over the course of these tutorials, you created an EC2 instance in AWS, a Terraform Cloud workspace, and a GitHub repository.

 »Destroy the infrastructure

 As it does with all plans, Terraform Cloud will ask you to "Confirm and Apply" the plan.
-Do so now to destroy your DynamoDB instance.
+Do so now to destroy your EC2 instance.

 After a few minutes, the apply step should complete successfully.

-Verify that the DynamoDB instance was destroyed by visiting the AWS web console in the region where you created it.
+Verify that Terraform destroyed the EC2 instance by visiting the AWS web console in the region where you created it.
 The configuration defaults to using the N. California/us-west-1 region.

 »Delete the AWS IAM user (optional)